-Measure D-3-2 for installing measurement devices for water steams and oxygen concentration within the containment space is in process of implementation.
+Measure D-3-2 for installing measurement devices for water steams and oxygen concentration within the containment space has been implemented.

 • Reliable depressurization of the reactor coolant system

 In the design of the Kozloduy NPP WWER-1000 reactors have technical provisions for reactor coolant system depressurization to avoid high pressure melt ejection, which are available in SBO conditions.
 The required operator's actions are described in the emergency instructions.